solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/Before the HOL - Innovate and Modernize Apps with Data and AI.md

 2. Select **+ Add** on the Machine Learning page.

-3. Within the **Create Synapse workspace** form, complete the following:
+3. Within the **Create Machine Learning workspace** form, complete the following:

    | Field                          | Value                                            |
    | ------------------------------ | ------------------------------------------       |